kulikalov/asterisk-node-stream/README.md

 # asterisk-node-stream

 A quick experiment establishing two way connection between Asterisk and Node.js.
-The goal is to make the NodeJS server send the same audio stream back with 5s delay.
+The goal is to make the NodeJS server send the same audio stream back.

 ## Setup
 Run container: